mattcieslak/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 the *b* vectors MUST be defined with respect to the coordinate system defined by the header of the corresponding `_dwi` NIfTI file and not the scanner's device coordinate system (see [Coordinate systems](../99-appendices/08-coordinate-systems.md)).
-The most relevant implication for this choice is that any rotations applied to the DWI data also need to be applied to the *b* vectors in the `[*_]dwi.bvec` file.
+The most relevant limitation imposed by this choice is that the gradient information cannot be directly stored in this format if the scanner generates *b*-vectors in *scanner coordinates* (without further transformation).

 Example of `.bvec` file, with *N*=6, with two *b*=0 volumes in the beginning: